derhuerst/vbb-modules/readme.md

 - [`vbb-hafas`](https://github.com/derhuerst/vbb-hafas) – A client for their HAFAS API.
 - [`hafas-departures-in-direction`](https://github.com/derhuerst/hafas-departures-in-direction) – Pass in a HAFAS client, get departures in a certain direction.
 - [`hafas-collect-departures-at`](https://github.com/derhuerst/hafas-collect-departures-at) – Utility to collect departures, using any HAFAS client.
+- [`hafas-monitor-departures`](https://github.com/derhuerst/hafas-monitor-departures) – Pass in a HAFAS client, fetch all departures at any set of stations.
+- [`hafas-record-delays`](https://github.com/derhuerst/hafas-record-delays) – Record delays from `hafas-monitor-departures` into a LevelDB.
-- [`hafas-client`](https://github.com/derhuerst/hafas-client) – A client for HAFAS mobile APIs.
+- [`hafas-client`](https://github.com/public-transport/hafas-client) – A client for HAFAS mobile APIs.
 - [`hafas-rest-api`](https://github.com/derhuerst/hafas-rest-api) – Expose a HAFAS client via an HTTP REST API.
 - [`vbb-disruptions`](https://github.com/derhuerst/vbb-disruptions) – Disruptions in VBB public transport.
-- [`vbb-monitor`](https://github.com/derhuerst/vbb-monitor) – Fetch all departures of all lines at all stations.
 - [`vbb-positions-stream`](https://github.com/derhuerst/vbb-positions-stream) – A realtime stream for positions of buses and trains.

 ## Tools, UIs & Experiments